Ultimate Tyler Real Estate Investing Guide for 2026

 Property Values

-As a note investor, you will look for deals with a cushion of equity.
-If the lender has to foreclose on a loan without much equity, the sale might not even repay the balance owed.
-As mortgage loan payments reduce the balance owed, and the market value of the property goes up, the homeowner’s equity increases.
+As a mortgage note investor, you must look for borrowers that have a comfortable amount of equity.
+If the investor has to foreclose on a loan without much equity, the foreclosure auction might not even pay back the balance owed.
+As mortgage loan payments decrease the balance owed, and the value of the property appreciates, the homeowner's equity grows.

 Property Taxes